8area8/plenkton-api/README.md

 This project only uses Docker to develop and deploy the application.

 - Use [VSCode remote container](https://code.visualstudio.com/docs/remote/containers) to build and launch the application.
+- Install a local docker volume.
+Open your Shell on local, and write `docker volume create pgplenkton`

 ### Usage